abishekvengeri/splunk-soc-labs/day6/README.markdown

 # Splunk SOC Lab: Day 6 - Detecting Cross-Site Scripting (XSS) Attacks

 ## Overview
-This repository documents Day 6 of a two-week Splunk lab series to prepare for the Certified SOC Analyst (CSA) exam.
+This repository documents Day 6 of a two-week Splunk lab series.
 The lab focuses on simulating and detecting XSS attacks on an Apache web server using Splunk, with visualization in the "SOC Web Monitoring" dashboard.
 The setup uses Splunk Enterprise on Windows and a Splunk Universal Forwarder on an Ubuntu Desktop VM with Apache.

 ## Objectives
 - Simulate XSS attacks on an Apache web server.